wenhao/mushrooms/README.md

         loggerLevel: full
 ```

-If RedisTemplate is not configured, add follow configuration:
+Failover will use redis, if RedisTemplate is not configured, add follow configuration:
 ```yaml
 spring:
   redis: